-2017.
-Senior Visiting Research Fellow at the Oxford Institute for Energy Studies (a Recognised Independent Centre of the University of Oxford), on the Natural Gas Research Programme (see here).
-I am currently completing my book on the global history of fossil fuel consumption (see here).
+2007 onwards.
+Senior Research Fellow at the Oxford Institute for Energy Studies (a Recognised Independent Centre of the University of Oxford), on the Natural Gas Research Programme (see here).
+I have published widely on the development of natural

 gas markets, and changing consumption patterns, in the former Soviet Union.
 I edited and contributed to two major multi-author books, and wrote or co-wrote a series of research papers on the Ukrainian gas sector and natural gas markets in the Caspian region.